Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/localserver/local_server_dynamic_workspace_raster/README.md

 <ul><li>Wait for server to be in the  <code>LocalServerStatus.STARTED</code> state.</li></ul>
 <ul><li><code>localMapService.addStatusChangedListener()</code> fires whenever the status of the local server has changed.</li></ul></li>
 <li>Create a <code>ArcGISMapImageLayer</code> using the url from the LocalMapService</li>
-<li>Add the <code>ArcGISMapImageSublaye<code>r to it's list of sublayers.
+<li>Add the <code>ArcGISMapImageSublaye</code>r to it's list of sublayers.
 The ArcGISMapImageSublayer points to the raster file on disk.
 <li>Finally, add the ArcGISMapImageLayer to map's list of operational layers.
 The raster layer appears in the map.</li>
 </ol>